 We are Catholic not because we are a human institution.
 We are Catholic not because of the clergy.
 We are Catholic not because of the Sunday homilies or the music.
 We are Catholic because of Jesus Christ.

 We are Catholic because we believe Jesus founded a church, as Jesus himself declared to Saint Peter (Mt 16:18).
 We are Catholic because we believe the church is the pillar and bulwark of truth (1 Tim 3:15).
-We are Catholic because of the new and eternal covenant Jesus left with his Apostles on the night he was betrayed before he departed to begin his Agony in Gethsemane; when, at the Last Supper, Jesus institutes the Sacrament of the Eucharist (Mk 14:22-24, Lk 22:19-20, 1 Cor 10:16, Jn 6:53-57, 1 Cor 11:23-30).
+We are Catholic because of the new and eternal covenant Jesus gave to his Apostles on the night he was betrayed – before he departed to begin his Agony in Gethsemane – when, at the Last Supper, Jesus institutes the Sacrament of the Eucharist (Mk 14:22-24, Lk 22:19-20, 1 Cor 10:16, Jn 6:53-57, 1 Cor 11:23-30).
 We are Catholic because of the sacramental life.
 We are Catholic because we are members of the mystical Body of Christ, and we believe that Jesus left a Church that would be His light to the nations, not to be hidden under a bushel basket (Matt 5:11-16); rather, that this church would be a visible presence in the world that would call all people to Him and the church Jesus founded.
 We are Catholic because we believe in the one, holy, catholic, and apostolic Church (Eph 2:20; Acts 1:2; Jn 6:70; Mt 16:18, Mt 10:1-5; Rev 21:14) professed by Christians throughout the ages in the Nicene Creed.
 We are Catholic because we understand the origins of the Bible, and we read it in the same light of understanding that the Apostolic and Early Church Fathers, and others down through the centuries, read Holy Scripture – for we agree with St. Augustine that the “New Testament lies hidden in the Old and the Old Testament is unveiled in the New.”
 We are Catholic because we understand Sacred Tradition and Sacred Scripture are the two lungs that breathe the fullness of life into the Christian faith.
 We are Catholic because we know trying to live out this faith with only one lung is inviting a life of labored breathing.
 We are Catholic because we breathe in the fullness of life that God breathed into His Church (1 Cor 11:2; 2 Thess 2:15, 3:6; Jn 21:25; 2 Pet 1:20; 3:15-16; Rom 10:17; 1 Cor 15:1-2).

 Brothers and Sisters, be not afraid!